If you're looking for the best video doorbell without a subscription, we've got you covered right here.

 Best Value Video Doorbell Without A Subscription - Ezviz DB2

 For those after a fantastic value choice, the Ezviz DB2 should be a handy option.

-In addition, the Ezviz DB2 also features rather convenient means of setup with it looking to be as plug and play as a doorbell can get with just turning it on and sticking it to where you'd like it to be placed.
+In addition, the Ezviz DB2 also features a rather convenient means of setup with it looking to be as plug-and-play as a doorbell can get; just turn it on and stick it to where you'd like it to be placed.

 The accompanying app looks to be rather intuitive too and allows the tweaking of variables such as notification frequency, shape detection, and sensitivity.